The puppy weight calculator

-Science-backed predictions from veterinary growth research on 50,000+ dogs
+Science-backed predictions from veterinary growth research on 8 million+ vet records

 Predicted weight progression from birth to adult size